-As part of New Hampshire's implementation of the Community Mental Health Agreement (Amanda D. Settlement), the Division for Behavioral Health has implemented the Mobile Crisis Services and Supports contract for the provision of two (2), two-bedroom, community crisis apartments, a mobile crisis team and timely accessible services and supports to individuals 18 years and older experiencing a mental health crisis in NH Community Mental Health Region VII.
+As part of New Hampshire's implementation of the Community Mental Health Agreement (Amanda D. Settlement), the Bureau of Mental Health Services has implemented the Mobile Crisis Services and Supports contract for the provision of two (2), two-bedroom, community crisis apartments, a mobile crisis team and timely accessible services and supports to individuals eighteen (18) years and older experiencing a mental health crisis in NH Community Mental Health Region VII.